dwave-examples/ev-charger-placement/README.md

 - `-x`: set the grid horizontal dimension.
 Default: 15.
 - `-y`: set the grid vertical dimension.
 Default: 15.
 - `-p`: set the number of POIs on the grid.
-Defaults to 3.
+Default: 3.
 - `-c`: set the number of existing charging stations on the grid.
 Default: 4.
 - `-n`: set the number of new charging stations to be placed.
 Default: 2.
 - `-s`: set a random seed so that specific senarios can be repeated.